-Two temporary construction compounds would be established, the locations of which are depicted on Figure 3.1.
+Two temporary construction compounds would be established, the locations of which are depicted on Figure 3.2.
 This will comprise site offices for the contractors and the Applicant, together with changing and messing facilities, parking and toilets for the workforce.
 The compounds will also be used for general storage, storage of fuel and waste management.
+An indicative construction compound layout is set out on Figure 3.10.